 3. 2.6% is the combined maximum annual ship recycling volume of the States that have acceded which is still 0.4% less than the required three percent (3%) of their combined merchant shipping tonnage to mee the third condition (estimation is as per 2018 recycling data which is subjected to change once 2019 recycling data is available);

 This means, though the first condition is met, we still need to fulfill the second and third conditions for HKC to enter into force.

-To fully satisfy the 2nd condition is quite straightforward, as ratification by either Liberia or Marshall Islands is enough to meet the 40 percent requirement.
+To fully satisfy the 2nd condition of the Hong Kong Convention on ship recycling is quite straightforward, as ratification by either Liberia or Marshall Islands is enough to meet the 40 percent requirement.
 Whereas both these open registers appear keen to see the Convention enter into force, they, as well as other registers, have been reluctant to ratify, in case too much tonnage is accumulated, making it difficult, or even impossible, for the third condition to be met.
 This is because the third condition on recycling capacity is expressed in terms of a percentage of the second condition on the tonnage in operation.